m-ahmadi/pubsub/README.md

+# Publish-Subscribe Pattern
-## Publish-Subscribe Pattern.
-(Aka: Observer or Event Emitter)
+**(Aka: Observer or Event Emitter)**

-The `newPubSub()` function will create an object that has the capability of registering subscribers and publishing events to them, you can then inhert from the object created with `newPubSub()`.
+The `newPubSub()` function will create an object that has the capability of registering subscribers and publishing events to them.

+You can then inhert from the object created with `newPubSub()`.

 ```javascript
 var obj = newPubSub(); // browser